martinkearn/MartinK-Me/README.md

   * The site is built using [Bootstrap](http://getbootstrap.com/) so familiarise yourself with the [Bootrap Grid System](http://getbootstrap.com/css/#grid)
   * The background colours are in a range of CSS styles entitled `.sequence-background-1` through to `.sequence-background-20` in `site.css`.
 In the template these are four base colours repeated 5 times, but you can add your own colours here and have 20 different colours if you want.
   * The font is Lato from Google Fonts.
 Choose your own font at https://fonts.google.com and edit the `body` rule in site.css to reference it

+## Single Page
+There is a single page version of the site which is suitable for people that do not have many talks and just want a basic online business card style site.
+You can get to the single page version at `/home/singlepage`.
+See a live version of Martin Kearns at http://martink.me/home/singlepage